Skip to main content

 As shown below, there are 3 main components of an Audio Weaver system that require communication in order to tune an audio system.
 The Designer GUI will generate text based tuning commands (AWS) based on the layout and any user tuning commands.
 These commands are sent to AWE Server, which in turn compiles the AWS commands into binary commands (AWB) that are sent to the target running the AWE Core.
 The target processes the AWB commands and then generates a reply message that is sent back to the AWE Server.

 The text-based commands may also be generated by external tools and scripts rather than by AWE Designer.
-An example script, written in Python, is shown below.
-This script connects to the AWE Server at TCP port 15007 (to bypass port 15001, which AWE Designer GUI uses) and reads and writes the ScalerDBControl module’s currentGain variable in an active layout in real-time.
+Example scripts, written in Python and MATLAB, are shown below.
+These scripts connect to the AWE Server at TCP port 15007 (to bypass port 15001, which AWE Designer GUI uses) and reads and writes the ScalerDBControl module’s currentGain variable in an active layout in real-time.
 The remainder of this document describes the full set of tuning commands and arguments.

-The AWD which works with this script is attached below.
-Load this into Audio Weaver, then build and run the layout.
-The script has been tested with Python versions 2.7 and 3.11.
+The AWD which works with these scripts is attached below.
+Load this AWD into Audio Weaver, then build and run the layout.
+Finally, run the script.

 Tuning-API-Test.awd